Executive Order 14187: For

 According to The New York Times, "On social media, conservative activists struck a celebratory tone."
+Supporters of the executive order in Congress included Florida senator Rick Scott, Louisiana senator Bill Cassidy, Missouri senator Josh Hawley, and Missouri representative Bob Onder.
+Hawley, Scott, and others introduced legislation to try to codify the executive order in law.

 Against

 Human Rights Campaign President Kelley Robinson said, "It is deeply unfair to play politics with people's lives and strip transgender young people, their families and their providers of the freedom to make necessary health care decisions."

 American Civil Liberties Union (ACLU) attorney Harper Seldin called the order "[clearly not meant to] protect anyone in this country, but rather to single-mindedly drive out transgender people of all ages from all walks of civic life".

 After some hospitals announced that they had paused gender-affirming care for patients under 19 in order continue to receive federal funding, protests were held at the hospitals demanding that they reverse the pauses, including at Seattle Children's Hospital, Children's Hospital Colorado and Children's Hospital Los Angeles (CHLA).
 Some of these hospitals subsequently lifted their pauses on the care.